cs-ed/edtech-plan-aashton18/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-f059dc9a6f8d3a56e377f745f24479a46679e63a5d9fe6f495e02850cd0d8118.svg)](https://classroom.github.com/online_ide?assignment_repo_id=5931145&assignment_repo_type=AssignmentRepo)
 # Educational Technology Plan

-## School Site & Program Overview
+## Program Overview
 Serving grades 6-8, Riverside Meadows Intermediate School is the first K-12 school within Yuba County to bring a fully developed Computer Science (CS) program to students.
-According to a 2019 csforall.org report, only 0.9% of Yuba County students were enrolled in computer science-related classes.
+According to a 2019 [csforall.org](csforall.org) report, only 0.9% of Yuba County students were enrolled in computer science-related classes.
 This represents a mere 34 students in the county.
-Understanding that high-tech industries produce nearly ¼ of the country’s economic output and computing occupations are the fastest-growing career field, Plumas Lake Elementary School District is working to pilot a new elective program to excite interest in CS beginning in the middle school grades.
+Understanding that high-tech industries produce nearly one-fourth of the country’s economic output and computing occupations are the fastest-growing career field, Plumas Lake Elementary School District is working to pilot a new elective program to excite interest in CS beginning in the middle school grades.
 In addition, it aims to influence the feeder High School into developing their own CS program to include offering an AP Computer Science course.

 After complete development of the program at the middle school level, the District’s long-term plan is to trickle down the instruction of CS concepts through STEM activities with our K-5 schools by adding a special class (in conjunction with our PE and VAPA programs).
 In addition, the summer school session provides an opportunity to reach younger students, entice interest in the middle school’s computer science program, and vet future course offerings at the upper level.
 This initiative is a collaborative effort between Plumas Lake Elementary School District’s superintendent, the middle school principal, and myself.

-## Context
+## School Site Context
 * Location
   * Riverside Meadows Intermediate School Serves students in grades 6-8 and is the only middle school within the Plumas Lake Elementary School district.
 The school resides in a small residential community of Plumas Lake, which is located near Beale AFB, 20 minutes south of Marysville/Yuba City, and 30 minutes north of Sacramento.
 * Demographics (according to most recent SARC)